House of Rohan: Rohan-Rochefort branch

 This family is a junior branch of the Rohan-Guéméné branch through Charles de Rohan-Guémené, a.k.a.
-Charles de Rohan-Rochefort (1693-1766), who took the title of Prince of Rochefort.
+Charles de Rohan-Rochefort (1693–1766), who took the title of Prince of Rochefort.

-The family of Rohan-Rochefort, who migrated to Austria in the early 19th century is nowadays the last remaining branch of the House of Rohan.
-It holds the genuine titles of Duke of Montbazon (France 1588), Duke of Bouillon (1816) (Vienna congress), Prince of Rohan, Prince of the Holy Roman Empire and Serene Highness (Durchlaucht), confirmed in 1808 by Emperor Francis II for all the members of the family.
-The head of the family was a hereditary member of the Room of the Lords of Austria.
+The family of Rohan-Rochefort, which migrated to Austria in the early 19th century, is nowadays the last remaining branch of the House of Rohan.
+It holds the genuine titles of Duke of Montbazon (1588, France), Duke of Bouillon (1816, Congress of Vienna), Prince of Rohan and Prince of the Holy Roman Empire with the style of Serene Highness (Durchlaucht), confirmed in 1808 by Emperor Francis II for all the members of the family.
+The head of the family was (since 1861) a hereditary member of the House of Lords of Austria.